 The challenges for calling early elections

 According to the Turkish constitution, snap elections could be called in two ways: request of the President or a 3/5 majority of the Parliament.
 There are additional matters here.
 If a snap election is called by the president, the current presidential term is considered finished.
 This means Erdoğan could not be able to run for president again.
 Because, the Turkish constitution gives a person the right to be elected president twice, and now Erdoğan is in his second term.
 It should be also noted that there are disagreements among lawyers about this issue.
-Some lawyers claim that the govermental system changed in 2017, so Erdoğan's first term should not be taken into account.
+Some lawyers claim that the governmental system changed in 2017, so Erdoğan's first term should not be taken into account.
 In any case, this issue will soon provoke heated political debates in Turkish society.
-To prevent these disputes an snap election has to be requested by the majority of the parliament.
-Because, according to the constitution, if early elections are called by the parliament, the current term of president is considered incomplete, and that person has the right to run again.
-For this, a 3/5 majority of the parliament is needed, which equals to 360 votes in the 600-seat Turkish Grand National Assembly.
-At present, the number of deputies of the People`s Alliance is 340.
+To prevent these disputes a snap election has to be requested by the majority of the parliament.
+Because, according to the constitution, if early elections are called by the parliament, the current term of the president is considered incomplete, and that person has the right to run again.
+For this, a 3/5 majority of the parliament is needed, which equals 360 votes in the 600-seat Turkish Grand National Assembly.
+At present, the number of deputies of the People's Alliance is 340.
 This means that the ruling bloc would need the support of one of the opposition parties to call snap elections.
 Of course, opposition parties will refuse to support this call until they complete their preparations for the elections.
 Therefore, the way to call early elections through parliament does not comply with the plans of the ruling bloc, which wants to catch the opposition on the wrong foot.
-As can be seen, legal obstacles to the call early elections pose significant challenges for the government.
+As can be seen, legal obstacles to calling early elections pose significant challenges for the government.

 As we know, the election period causes large-scale damages to the economic sectors.
 It should be borne in mind that when political stability could not be ensured, foreign investors are reluctant to invest or withdraw their investments.
 Currently, there is a substantial necessity for foreign investment in the Turkish economy, because it is one of the main sources of foreign exchange inflows into the country.
 In this case, snap elections will lead to a sharp rise in the value of the dollar and the euro, and the rapid depreciation of the Turkish lira.
 It is reported that Ankara is already negotiating with various countries for borrowing.
-If the government will be able to get enough funds, then it will create a short-term relief in the country's economy, and there will be a “suitable opportunity” to hold early elections.
+If the government is able to get enough funds, then it will create a short-term relief in the country's economy, and there will be a “suitable opportunity” to hold early elections.

 Propaganda and agitation issues

 It is really difficult to create a clear outlook of Turkish society, which integrates many different political and ethnic tones.
-Within such complex mosaic, it would be very naive to try to make accurate predictions about the political life of Turkey.
+Within such a complex mosaic, it would be very naive to try to make accurate predictions about the political life of Turkey.
 However, I suppose that the political-tactical factors are the most important among the above.
 Because in Turkish society the political and ideological orientation is more vital than all other values.
 It is true that the economic crisis is one of the most universal reasons for the change of government, just as the AKP came to power in 2001 after the severe economic crisis in Turkey.
-It is crucial to pay attention to how the economic crisis are perceiving by the society.
+It is crucial to pay attention to how the economic crisis is perceived by society.
 As a result of the AKP government's counter-propaganda against the economic crisis, the opinion has been formed in public that the crisis was caused not by the wrong economic policy of the government, but by economic attacks on Turkey by foreign forces and "invisible" enemies.
 This counter-propaganda has even increased support for the government.
 Nevertheless, as the economic crisis deepens, this "anesthetic" situation in society will begin to lose its impact.
-As mentioned above, in the current situation, using pandemic as a pretext for economic difficulties, there is a need to hold early elections as soon as possible.
+As mentioned above, in the current situation, using pandemics as a pretext for economic difficulties, there is a need to hold early elections as soon as possible.
 It will also minimize the competitive potential of candidates and parties that could be an alternative to the ruling party.

 At the same time, the recent wave of protests around the world, especially in the United States, could have a significant impact on whether snap elections will be held.